 6. Merge Multiple Cells Using TEXTJOIN Function without Losing Data in Excel

-Now, we will use the TEXTJOIN function in excel to combine multiple cells without losing data.
+Now, I will use the TEXTJOIN function in Excel to combine multiple cells without losing data.

 - Type the below formula in Cell E5.